RafidAziz/Selenium-on-Amazon/README.md

 - Add product to cart
 - Remove product from cart

+Execution instructions:
-To run the program, execute 'RunAll.java' in Eclipse as a 'Java Application'.
+- To run the program, execute 'RunAll.java' in Eclipse as a 'Java Application'.
+- To run parallel execution, execute 'RunAllParallel.java' in Eclipse as a 'Java Application'.